gohryt/programming-languages-research/PARSERS.md

 **Zig** AST stores token indices, not byte offsets — tokens themselves store only their start byte offset, so position lookup is a two-step dereference.
 The motivation is that once ZIR is emitted, the AST, token list, and source text can all be freed.
 See §3.3 for the AST-to-ZIR memory model.

 **Roslyn** (C#) introduced the red-green tree pattern: green nodes store width (character count) rather than absolute offsets, and a red tree layer computes absolute positions by summing widths from the root on demand.
-Storage cost per node is zero; position queries are O(depth).
+Absolute-position storage per node is zero, but green nodes still pay for widths and child structure; position queries are O(depth).
 The primary motivation is incremental reparsing — green nodes carry no absolute positions and can be reused across edits without invalidation.

 **rowan** (rust-analyzer) follows Roslyn's design: position-free green nodes, red (syntax) nodes that compute `TextRange(u32, u32)` on demand.
 See §3.2 for the full red-green mechanism.